aws/aws-sdk-php/README.md

 The aws-config.json file provides default configuration settings for associating client classes with service names.
 This file tells the ``Aws\Common\Aws`` service builder which class the instantiate when you reference a client by name.

-None of the service configurations have defined ``access_key_id`` or ``secret_access_key`` settings.
+None of the service configurations have defined ``key`` or ``secret`` settings.
 Unless you wish to use IAM Instance Profile credentials, you will need to supply credentials to the service builder in order to use access credentials with each client.
 For example, the code sample in _Using the Service Builder_ is using the default aws-config.json file and merging shared credentials into each client by passing an array into the first argument of ``Aws\Common\Aws::factory()``.

 ### Using a custom configuration file